 Opening Address in Ireland, Phoenix Park, September 29, 1979

 In the Letter to the Ephesians, St. Paul tell us

-In Ephesians 3:17-21, St. Paul tell us “that Christ may dwell in your hearts through faith; that you rooted and grounded in love, may have strength to comprehend with all the holy ones what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, so that you may be filled with all the fullness of God.”
+"I pray ... that Christ may dwell in your hearts through faith, as you are being rooted and grounded in love.
+I pray that you may have the power to comprehend, with all the saints, what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, so that you may be filled with all the fullness of God."

 So how do we come to know Christ and all his vast love for us?
 Does it just appear in our hearts one day or do we have to search for it?
 For some it comes through the quiet moments of Eucharistic Adoration, during which in the real presence of Christ in the form of the Blessed Sacrament we can sit quietly and hear his voice.
 We can stay for 5 minutes or 5 hours.
 We can pray or simply meditate.
 Most importantly we need an open heart to hear his individual message to each of us.

 When Jesus went to the garden of Gethsemane, he brought three disciples, Peter, James, and John, to keep him company while he prayed.
 Although, Christ implored them to keep awake and vigilant while he prayed, they could not stay awake.
 Jesus admonished Peter saying,